NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 | UN50J5200      | PARTIAL | Status is retrieved (confirmed `power`, `media title`).
 Operating device seems not working.                                                            |
 | QN55LS03AAFXZC | PARTIAL | Supported channels: `volume`, `mute`, `keyCode`, `power`, `artMode`, `url`, `artImage`, `artLabel`, `artJson`, `artBrightness`,`artColorTemperature`   |

-If you enable manual app control, this adds back the `sourceApp` channel If you enable the Smartthings interface, this adds back the `sourceName`, `sourceId`, `programTitle` and `channelName` channels
+If you enable manual app control, this adds back the `sourceApp` channel.
+If you enable the Smartthings interface, this adds back the `sourceName`, `sourceId`, `programTitle` and `channelName` channels

 **NOTE:** `brightness`, `contrast`, `colorTemperature` and `sharpness` channels only work on legacy interface TV's (<2016).